Thickness Control.

 thickness.

-If a g emitter
+If a gamma emitter was used,

-all of the g-waves would pass through the
+pass through the

 foil and reach the detector.
+The computer

-The computer would not be able to tell
+would not be able to tell

 if the foil was too thick or too